mixheikk/mixheikk.github.io/index.markdown

 <img style="float: left; padding-right: 15px" img src= "{{ site.url }}/assets/img/MH.jpg" alt="drawing" width="100"/>

-I'm an associate machine learning researcher at Telefónica Research, Barcelona.
+I'm a postdoctoral researcher at the Department of Computer Science in University of Helsinki, Finland.
 My research is mostly focused on trustworthy machine learning, especially on privacy-preserving (differentially private) machine learning.
 I'm also interested in learning from distributed data, e.g., federated learning, as well as Bayesian learning.
-I received my PhD in 2023 from the Department of Statistics, University of Helsinki, Finland.
+I received my PhD in 2023 from the Department of Statistics, University of Helsinki, Finland, working in the group lead by Prof. Antti Honkela.

- <a href="{{ site.url }}/filut/CV_short.pdf">You can find my CV here.</a>
+ <a href="{{ site.url }}/filut/CV.pdf">You can find my CV here.</a>